 For Parkinsonism treatment, levodopa (Larodopa), carbidopa/levodopa combined (Sinemet, Atamet), and amantadine (Symmetrel), may be acceptable if the disease is mild, under good control, and the medication is tolerated without adverse effects.
 Pergolide (Permax), pramipexole (Mirapex) and ropinirole (Requip) are not acceptable because of unacceptable side effects including inducing sleep.
 Sedating antihistamines, such as diphenhydramine (Benadryl) are not acceptable nor are the anticholinergic agents such as biperiden (Akineton) and trihexyphenidyl HCL (Artane), sometimes prescribed for Parkinsonism.
 Benztropine (Cogentin; an antihistamine-anticholinergic combination), as well as tolcapone (Tasmar) are unacceptable.
 Other drug combinations may not be acceptable as well as liver disease.
-Comtan (entacapone) as an adjunct to levodopa in the treatment of Parkinson's Disease, it is not acceptable.
+Comtan (entacapone) as an adjunct to levodopa in the treatment of Parkinson's Disease, it is not acceptable; medications containing entacapone in combination with other drugs are also unacceptable.
 Apokyn (Apomorphine hydrochloride) is not acceptable.